uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 ## Expectation vs Reality
-You might expect that background execution would be evenly distributes through out the day.
+You might expect background execution to be evenly distributed throughout the day.
 ![](/Post-Resources/RefreshInBg/Expectation.png "Expectation")

-However, here is what we observe in reality.
-Because of the 7 factors I introduced at the beginning of this tutorial, the "On-device predictive engine" learns the user usage pattern and understands that the user typically opens the app in the morning, lunchtime, and in the evening.
-That's why the system will allow your background tasks to launch just before the user foregrounds the app.
-Other factors that affect the result are if the user toggled "Low power mode", or if the phone fell into the critical low battery state.
+However, here is what we actually observe.
+Because of the 7 factors introduced above, the on-device predictive engine learns the user's usage patterns — for example, that they typically open the app in the morning, at lunchtime, and in the evening.
+The system will therefore schedule background tasks to run just before the user brings the app to the foreground.
+Other factors that affect the result include the user enabling Low Power Mode, or the device reaching a critically low battery state.
 ![](/Post-Resources/RefreshInBg/Reality.png "Reality")

-## Best advices
+## Best Practices
-- Background tasks will not be run until the first device unlocks after the reboot.
+- Background tasks will not run until the device is unlocked for the first time after a reboot.
-- We can check if the user is in low power mode:
+- You can check whether the user has Low Power Mode enabled:
 ```swift
 ProcessInfo.processInfo.isLowPowerModeEnabled
 NSProcessInfoPowerStateDidChange
 ```
-- We also can check the "background refresh setting" status.
+- You can also check the Background App Refresh status:
 ```swift
 UIApplication.shared.backgroundRefreshStatus
 UIApplication.backgroundStatusDidChangeNotification
 ```
-- Minimize data usage: Using thumbnails instead of full images, and only download what's really necessary.
+- Minimize data usage: use thumbnails instead of full images, and only download what is truly necessary.
-- Minimize power consumption: avoid unnecessary hardware usage such as GPS, accelerometer, etc. Also, make sure you complete the task as soon as possible.
+- Minimize power consumption: avoid unnecessary hardware usage such as GPS or the accelerometer.
+Complete the task as quickly as possible.
-- Use `BackgroundURLSession` to offload the work from the app to the system.
+- Use `BackgroundURLSession` to offload network work from the app to the system.

 ## Summary
-In this post, we take a deep dive into what factors contributed to your background executions, and understand are key differences between `BGAppRefreshTaskRequest` and  `BGProcessingTaskRequest`.
-We also take a demo project to see how it actually works in reality.
+In this post, we explored the factors that influence background execution, and understood the key differences between `BGAppRefreshTaskRequest` and `BGProcessingTaskRequest`.
+We also walked through a demo project to see how it works in practice.

-Next time, you can choose what kind of request is most appropriate to your tasks, and how you can respond gracefully to your user's intent.
+Now you can choose the right request type for your task and respond gracefully to the user's intent.
-Hopefully, the information that this post brings in helps you build better applications: freshness and optimization.
-There is another technique to wake your app up, silent notification.
-We will talk about it in the next tutorial.
+There is another technique to wake your app — silent push notifications.
+We will cover that in the next tutorial.

 Happy weekend!

 ## References